Nijo-jo Castle

 Kyoto, Japan

 Nijo-jo (1603) is the Kyoto residence of the Tokugawa shoguns.
-It was used infrequently, for meetings between shogun and emperor: for example, in 1603, for the investiture of Tokugawa Ieyasu; and in 1626, for a meeting between Tokugawa Iemitsu and his brother-in-law, emperor Go-Mizuno'o.
+Its purpose was to project the Shogun's power into the heart of Imperial Kyoto.
+In practice, the castle was used infrequently: in 1603, for the investiture of Tokugawa Ieyasu; and in 1626, for a meeting between Tokugawa Iemitsu and his brother-in-law, emperor Go-Mizuno'o.
 The last shogun, Tokugawa Keiki, abdicated here in 1868 to Emperor Meiji.

 This photo shows the outer wall and moat of the castle.